-That’s when he established this 7 step plan, got himself out of debt, and began coaching others to help them be financially successful.
+That’s when he established this 7 step plan, got himself out of debt, and began coaching others to help them be financially successful and accumulate wealth.

 He knows that struggles that people face when it comes to living paycheck to paycheck and this plan was created to help.

 This 7 step plan is a sure way to build up savings, get out of debt, and make your way to financial freedom!

 Baby Step 1 – $1,000 to start an Emergency Fund

 This is the first and most significant step in the plan, since it will help set the foundation for the rest of your debt-free journey.
 Do whatever you need to do (within reason, of course) to earn that $1,000 dollars for your emergency fund and do it quickly.
 Here are some ideas to earn some extra money:

 Instead of getting your nails done, set aside that $50, have a garage sale, or get a part time job.
 Whatever you decide, make sure you are able to save that money and designate it for emergencies that will come.

 You can use an app like Mint or Quicken to track your savings and expenses.

 Now, this is not a ‘Macy’s is having a sale’ emergency fund, this is a fund for things like car repairs or a pipe that bursts.
 Save it and you will be grateful when you actually need it.
 Learn more about saving: